 “Bellevue College is becoming known as a national leader in providing research opportunities for first and second-year community college students,” said Rule.
 “Our own data, which is strongly supported by information received from local employers and national organizations such as the National Science Foundation, show that this type of hands-on, original research is one of the best ways to significantly improve student success and retention.”

-In her new role, Bangera will develop the Bellevue College Center for Undergraduate Research, Innovation, and Experiential Learning from the ground up – including physical planning, coordinating faculty research projects, coordinating and developing undergraduate research projects, developing curriculum to support undergraduate research classes and programs, and identifying funding and partnership opportunities on both the local and national level.
+In her new role, Bangera will develop the Bellevue College RISE (Research, Innovation, Service and Experiential Learning) Institute from the ground up – including physical planning, coordinating faculty research projects, coordinating and developing undergraduate research projects, developing curriculum to support undergraduate research classes and programs, and identifying funding and partnership opportunities on both the local and national level.
 Bangera will also serve as the college’s primary liaison with the National Science Foundation.

 “President Rule has shown visionary leadership and commitment to the success of the students at Bellevue College in setting up the first ever undergraduate research program at a Community College by creating this position,” Bangera said.
 “I am excited to work with my forward-thinking and dedicated fellow faculty to create a program that will be a national model for bringing undergraduate education into the 21st century.”